 Distilleries helped out by making hand sanitizer.
-Now they’ve been hit by unexpected FDA fees.
+Now they’ve been threatened with unexpected FDA fees.

 Beyond the $14,600 fees for producing this year, another concern is that unless distilleries delist with the FDA by the end of the year — that is, by today — they could wind up owing another year’s fees for operating in 2021.
 Complicating things, some distilleries are closed for the holidays and might not have gotten the FDA email, if it even came, Harris notes.

-“None of us regret doing our bit,” she says, “But I guarantee most of us just don’t have that kind of money lying around.”
+“None of us regret doing our bit,” she says.
+“But I guarantee most of us just don’t have that kind of money lying around.”

 More from Voraciously: